arjanjohan/scaffold-move-docs/docs/hooks/hooks.md

 The custom hooks rely on three main files for their functionality:

-* `packages/nextjs/contracts/deployedModules.ts`
+* `packages/nextjs/modules/deployedModules.ts`
-* `packages/nextjs/contracts/externalModules.ts`
+* `packages/nextjs/modules/externalModules.ts`
 * `scaffold.config.ts`

-The `deployedModules.ts` file is auto-generated/updated whenever you run `yarn deploy --network`.
+The `deployedModules.ts` file is auto-generated/updated whenever you run `yarn publish --network`.
 It organizes contract addresses and abi's based on chainId.